IBM/java-sdk-core/CONTRIBUTING.md

       * Please add one or more tests to validate your changes.
   3. Make sure everything builds/tests cleanly
   4. Commit your changes
-  5. Push to your fork and submit a pull request to the **master** branch
+  5. Push to your fork and submit a pull request to the **main** branch

 # Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: